 Make the essay personal, specific and interesting.
 Give it a good title and have a strong introduction to engage the reader.
 Make them care about reading your essay, and it will help you in the evaluation process.

-The Director of College Planning and Placement will prepare a letter of recommendation for each senior, but many colleges will also ask for one or two letters of recommendation from teachers.
+The Director of College Counseling will prepare a letter of recommendation for each senior, but many colleges will also ask for one or two letters of recommendation from teachers.
 The teachers who gave you A’s may not always be the best recommendation.
 Sometimes if you worked extra hard for a C, that teacher may be able to give more insight for the admissions committee.
 Consider also your intended major and if the teacher knows you outside of class in selecting your recommenders.

 Students should ask their teachers for recommendations before the conclusion of their junior year.
 Upon returning to school in September, students should approach their teachers and reaffirm their continued support.
 To make things easier for the teachers, students should provide a copy of their resume, a list of their schools, application deadlines and pre-addressed, stamped envelopes to their teachers.